Uncertainty Quantification in Complex Simulation Models Using Ensemble Copula Coupling: Ensemble Copula Coupling (ECC)

 In what follows we pursue a related empirical copula approach, in which the postprocessed forecast inherits the multivariate dependence structure from the raw NWP ensemble, rather than from a historical record of weather observations, thereby addressing the lack of atmospheric flow and time dependence in the standard Schaake shuffle.

-\section{Ensemble copula coupling (ECC)}
+\section{Ensemble Copula Coupling (ECC)}

-The ensemble copula coupling (ECC) approach draws on the rank order information available in the raw ensemble forecast, based on the implicit assumptions that its members are exchangeable, and that the NWP ensemble is capable of representing observed cross-variable, spatial and temporal dependence structures.
-While the latter is to be expected, given that NWP models discretize the equations that govern the physics of the atmosphere, diagnostic checks are advisable.
-We give an illustration of this in Figure \ref{fig:motivation}, where the dependence structures within the ensemble and in the observational record strongly resemble each other.
+The ensemble copula coupling (ECC) approach draws on the rank order information available in the raw ensemble forecast, based on the implicit assumptions that its members are exchangeable and that the NWP ensemble is capable of representing observed cross-variable, spatial and temporal dependence structures.
+While the latter is to be expected, given that NWP models discretize the equations that govern the physics of the atmosphere, diagnostic checks are advisable, to assess empirically whether dependence structures in individual ensemble forecasts are compatible with observational re- cords.
+We give a simple illustration in Figure~\ref{figmotivation}, where the dependence structures within the ensemble forecast valid April 1, 2011 and those in the observational record over the preceding month resemble each other strongly.

-\subsection{The ECC approach}
+\subsection{The ECC Approach}